-Families are fascinated at the history of the French Quarter.
+Families are fascinated by the history of the French Quarter.
 Kids love climbing the towering oaks of the Garden District.
-Read on to discover our picks for the best things to do in New Orleans with kids.
+And let’s not leave out the incredible food and music scenes!
+Read on to discover our picks for the best things to do with kids on a New Orleans family vacation.

-10. National World War II Museum
+1. Learn About History at the National World War II Museum

 Follow the life of a soldier through the interactive National World War II Museum.
 Learn about the WWII efforts at home and abroad, as well as the role New Orleans played.

-8. Mardi Gras World
+3. Celebrate at Mardi Gras World

 Want an authentic Mardi Gras experience year round?
 Check out Blaine Kern’s Mardi Gras World for a behind-the-scenes look at what it takes to make Mardi Gras happen.

 If you are visiting at the right time of year, you can even enjoy Mardi Gras parades.
 Learn how to have a family-friendly experience with our article Kid-Friendly New Orleans Mardi Gras.